Ammar-Azman/debugging-notes/README.md

 # debugging-notes
-Collection of notes of bugs and debug solution that I have faced.
+* Collection of notes of bugs and debug solution.
+* Directory name is the project category.